klaegkev/playwright-angular/README.md

-you can find a preconfigured monorepo with the above steps under ./angular-monorepo:
+you can find a preconfigured monorepo with the steps below under ./angular-monorepo:

 Steps to reproduce: